-After three tries, much disappointment, and several pieces of humble pie, I finally passed that test!
-YES!!
+After two tries, much disappointment, and several pieces of humble pie, I finally passed the Bilingual Target Language Proficiency Test (BTLPT)!

-I want to share with you what I did differently the third time around so that you’ll know how to pass the BTLPT exam, too! (and hopefully the first time!).
+I want to share with you what I did differently the second time around so that you’ll know how to pass the btlpt, too! (and hopefully the first time!).

 For those of you who don’t know, the Bilingual Target Language Proficiency Test, better known as the BTLPT, is one of the teacher certification tests required for individuals who’d like to teach bilingual education in the state of Texas.

-Prospective bilingual teacher candidates in Texas who wish to teach in an elementary school setting must pass 4 exams (yes, four!) in order to be fully certified as a bilingual teacher.
-Below are the required tests:
+Prospective bilingual teacher candidates in Texas who wish to teach in an elementary school setting must pass 4 exams (yes, four!) in order to be fully certified as a bilingual teacher:

-2. TExES Bilingual Education Supplemental exam– just for those teacher candidates who want to be bilingual certified; tests knowledge of second language pedagogy
+TExES Bilingual Education Supplemental exam– just for those who want to be bilingual certified; tests knowledge of second language pedagogy

-3. TExES Bilingual Target Language Proficiency Test for Spanish– This one is a doozy and just for bilingual teacher candidates.
-It demonstrates one’s knowledge of the Spanish language within the context of education.
-This post is about this exam. ☺️
+TExES Bilingual Target Language Proficiency Test for Spanish- This one is a doozy and just for bilingual teacher candidates.
+It demonstrates one’s knowledge level of the Spanish language within the context of education.
+This post is about this exam. 🙂

 You get five chances to pass each test, and each one costs about $130.
 Ouch!

-As a regular elementary classroom teacher, I had already passed (years ago!) the Core Subjects and PPR exams.
-I took the bilingual supplemental exam (#2 above) about a year ago and passed with no issues.
+To be a regular elementary classroom teacher, I had already passed (years ago!), the Core Subjects and PPR exams.

-While living overseas, I had thought about getting my bilingual certification just in case I ever decided to move back to the U.S one day (I’m back now, so I guess that was a good idea!)
+While living abroad, I had thought about getting my Texas bilingual certification just in case I ever decided to move back to the U.S one day (I’m back now, so I guess that was a good idea!)

-During my years teaching in U.S embassy-supported schools abroad, the Texas bilingual certification exam had changed quite a bit, and I kept reading about how much more difficult it had become.
+During my nine years teaching overseas, the Texas bilingual certification exam had changed quite a bit, and I kept reading about how much more difficult it had become.

 All that reading made me a little anxious, but I thought I could conquer that exam sin problema!

-Well, I studied Spanish formally for years (I even minored in Spanish in college), studied abroad in Mexico, lived abroad in Central and South America for nine years, married a native Spanish speaker who conversed with me in Spanish all the time, and breathed the Spanish language and culture throughout my life.
+Well, I studied Spanish formally in school for years (I even minored in Spanish in college), studied abroad in Mexico while in college, lived abroad in Central and South America for nine years, married a native Spanish speaker who speaks with me in Spanish all the time, and breathed the Spanish language and culture throughout my life.

-Writing this blog post is a very humbling experience because my first and second testing outcomes didn’t happen the way I expected.
+Writing this blog post is a very humbling experience because my first outcome didn’t happen the way I expected.

-I walked into that testing center unprepared and with the wrong mindset.
+I went into that testing center unprepared and with the wrong mindset.